sneha1803/hotelbookingoptimizing/README.md

 -  With a current occupancy rate of 62% and agents driving 68% of bookings, diversifying market segments could increase occpuancy & spur further growth.

 - When it comes to reservations, cancelled ones tend to linger on waiting lists significantly longer than non-cancelled reservations.
 On average, cancelled reservations spend approximately 2.3 times more time waiting.
-We need to streamline booking processes, to aovid such long waits.
+We need to streamline booking processes, to avoid such long waits.

 - Among the various room types, Room Type A stands out with a cancellation rate of 44%.
 Out of the 74,000 bookings made for this room type, approximately 32,000 were cancelled